-In 2016, 9 people were killed in 6 fatal bus crashes.
+In 2017, 1 person was killed in 1 fatal bus crash.
 Additionally, there were 352 bus crashes with 810 passengers injured.
-The number of bus crashes in 2016 increased slightly over 2015 (up 28 crashes).
-The number of fatal crashes in 2016 doubled from 2015, up (3), from 3 to 6.
+The number of bus crashes in 2017 decreased over 2016 (down 32 crashes).
+The number of fatal crashes in 2017 dropped dramatically from 2016, down (5), from 6 to 1.

-Projected Goals for FY 2018: Enter performance goals.
+Projected Goals for FY 2019: Enter performance goals.

-Reduce the number of passenger carrier crashes by 10% (35), from 352 to 317, and fatal crashes 50% (3) from 6 to 3, by December 31, 2018.
+Reduce the number of passenger carrier crashes by 5% (16), from 321 to 305, and fatal crashes 100% (1) from 1 to 0, by December 31, 2019.

 Program Activities: Provide additional information regarding how these activities will be implemented.

-Provide overtime hours to supplement regular duty enforcement, targeting motor coaches and other passenger carriers, with an increased focus on "low fare" or "curbside" operators.
+Provide overtime hours to supplement regular duty enforcement, targeting motor coaches and other passenger carriers, with an increased focus on "low fare" or "curbside" operators, and any areas where migrant worker transportation may be present.
 Conduct traffic enforcement targeting motor coaches along routes identified as high traffic corridors for passenger carriers.
 Conduct a minimum of 8 destination details, as staffing allows, targeting motor coaches and passenger carriers, including "low fare" or "curbside" operators.
 Participate in National Passenger Carrier Strike Force Activities.
 Attend training for Enhanced Investigations of Passenger Carriers when made available.